kristinkspanos/data_analysis_movie_studio/findings_blog_post.md

 *	aspect_ratio
 *	budget

-Non-financial metrics that represent the popularity of the actors and directors in a movie
+Non-financial metrics (represent the popularity of the actors and directors in a movie)
 *	director_facebook_likes
 *	actor_1_facebook_likes
 *	actor_2_facebook_likes